Holmes-090/Reddit-Bulk-Downloader/README.md

 1. log into the desired website if required.
 2. Enter the URL of the webpage you want to download from. (example: www.reddit.com/user/USERNAME/saved)
 3. Enter the cookie header string (Press F12 --> F5 --> select a request from the website --> headers tab --> request headers --> copy full cookie string
-   OR download a cookie extention for your browser and export)
+   OR download a cookie extention for your browser and export the header string)
 5. Enter a folder to export downloaded files to.

 DISCLAIMER